tye-shutty/hoi4_civ_calculator/README.md

 All the code for these examples is provided in the jupyter notebooks.

 ## Testing
 I tested this program by comparing it to my run of Germany through to March 5, 1937.
-There are probably hidden bugs.
+There are probably bugs.